gurujada/live_table/docs/examples/simple-table.md

 - Set reasonable default sort orders
 - Configure exports based on user needs

-### 5. Action Columns
+### 5. Row Actions
-- Use `sortable: false` for action columns
-- Implement event handlers for interactive actions
-- Provide clear user feedback for actions
+- Provide row actions via the component assign, not as a field.
+- Accept either a list of `{key, component}` tuples or a map `%{label: binary, items: list}`.
+- Each action component is a 1-arity function and receives assigns with `:record`.
+- In your HEEx template, pass the actions assign: `<.live_table fields={fields()} filters={filters()} actions={actions()} options={@options} streams={@streams} />`.
+- If you need interactive UI inside a data cell, use a field renderer or component for that cell — actions are specifically for the dedicated actions column.

-These examples demonstrate how LiveTable can handle common table requirements with minimal code while providing rich functionality for users.
+These examples demonstrate how LiveTable handles common table requirements with minimal code while providing a clear pattern for row-level actions.